aoxborrow/Paste/README.md

 ## Quick Start

-The fastest way is to just clone the [demo site](https://github.com/paste/paste-demo) and modify to taste!
+The fastest way is to clone the [demo site](https://github.com/paste/paste-demo) and modify to taste!

+Be sure to run `composer update` to install dependencies.

 ## Installation